(Updated Mon 25 May 2020)

-JP O’Connor, by vocation, is a software and database professional specializing in data warehouse, decision support, and data visualization, primarily for education agaencies.
+JP O’Connor, by vocation, is a software and database professional specializing in data warehouse, decision support, and data visualization, primarily for education agencies and financial institutions.
 By avocation, he is a coach and official in the sport of Olympic rifle and pistol target shooting.
-His specialty is applied sports psychology to train athletes to thrive and win under pressure.
+His specialty is applied sports psychology to train athletes to thrive and win under pressure, in a positive, fulfilling environment.

 Coach O’Connor also enjoys amateur (ham) radio with Amateur Extra license WF4Z, mountain hiking, and photography, both digital and film, including large format.
 Earlier in life he also enjoyed motorcycle road racing, singing, genealogy (where he was a contributing editor to Genealogical Computing and helped completely reshape the design of modern genealogy software for use by individual researchers), model and high powered rocketry (as Tripoli founder and member number 1), and earned a varsity letter in football as the video tape manager at Cincinnati Moeller High School under Coach Gerry Faust.